nerestaren/ElvUI_ThreatImprovedLite/README.md

 But we can still use `raidN-target` UnitIDs, check what `GUID` have these units and cross that with ElvUI's NamePlates frame data.
 It won't work as well, but it may be good enough.
-Caveat: we need to have mouseovered the units first for they to have a `GUID`.
+Caveat 1: we need to have mouseovered the units first for they to have a `GUID`.
+Caveat 2: if we want updates from a unit we need at least one of these to be true: a) it's your target, b) it's your mousover (now that I write this, I think I need to handle it), c) it's the target of one of the party or raid members.

 ### Why?